 City dining on a budget

-For the purposes of this article, we define cheap eats as around €15 for a main meal.
-There are of course plenty of food trucks and takeaways where you can find great food for lower prices.
+For the purposes of this article, we define cheap eats as around €10-15 for a main meal, although there are some restaurants offering main dishes for less than €10.
+There are also plenty of food trucks and takeaways where you can find great food for lower prices.

-With lunchtime menus offering juicy Argentinian steak at €16 or vegetarian empanadas at €13, Cafetin de Buenos Aires gets rave reviews.
-An old favourite for many, Independent Café does great salads, burgers, omelettes, and tapas plus the weekday menu choices are rarely more expensive than €12,50.
+An established favourite, Independent Café does great salads, burgers, and omelettes, plus the weekday menu choices are rarely more expensive than €12,50.

 Gare is the perfect place for anyone eating out on a shoestring budget.
 You can try the weekday lunch menu for as little as €10,80 at Café Alison (including a main course and dessert), whilst Cocottes (also in other locations in Luxembourg) has a good choice of hot and cold meals, including vegetarian options, mostly under €15.
-Pick up an escalope or breaded chicken at Pasta Buongiorno for €12-14, or some Tunisian tagine and couscous at Bistro Carthago.
-You’ll find plenty of low-cost options at Syrian restaurant Damas.
-There are also numerous Asian restaurants in the Gare quarter that cater to diners on a budget.
+They've just released their autumn menu.

-You can get local cuisine and spätzle or a vast choice of other dishes from omelettes to casseroles with many choices on the menu costing less than €15 at Brasserie Bosso.
-Next door Oscar’s offers steak and chips for €15,90, but you can also tuck into a hot Caesar salad for €11,80.
+You can get local cuisine and spätzle, or a vast choice of other dishes from omelettes to casseroles, with many choices on the menu costing less than €15 at Brasserie Bosso.
+Next door, Oscar’s offers steak and chips for €12.50, and has a menu with burgers, fishcakes and chilli all at budget prices.